Influencer Outreach versus Brand Advocacy: How to Divide Your Investment

-This is because I believe that influencer marketing, when executed correctly, is a seriously powerful tool.
+I believe that influencer marketing, when executed correctly, is a seriously powerful tool.
+That’s why we published 10 strategies for getting influencer marketing right.

 Working with an influencer in your industry can allow you to tap into huge, new, and relevant audiences that are more than willing to engage with your brand.
 This is because they trust, often implicitly, the judgment of the person recommending you.